 The sky is blue.
-It could be yellow, green or red.
-But it's blue.
-Blame it on the atmosphere and on our eyes.
+It could be yellow, green, or red - but it's blue.
+Blame it on the atmosphere and our eyes.

 Actually, the color of an object is nothing more than the reflection of that object's color wavelength.
 Of all the colors emitted by sunlight, blue is, so to speak, the "most efficient" to reach the eyes of humans.

 Interestingly, as the afternoon progresses into the "golden hour," we begin to observe a more orange or reddish sky.

 This phenomenon occurs because, as the sun gets lower at eye level, the blue light is cut off from our line of sight.